 Browse through stalls selling Balinese prayer items.
 Flowers, incense sticks, and ready-made small Hindu offerings called canang are abundant.
 Tourists might not end up buying.
 But it’s interesting to just look around.

 Bring Some Back and Eat Later

 It’s impossible to try everything in one visit.
 The heart might still want to eat, but the stomach has its limit.
 The solution: order takeout or two.
 Take home some dishes to sample later.
 Or bring home some fresh fruits for a healthy breakfast the next morning – to compensate for tonight’s fat and oil over-intake.
 Also, haul some snacks to munch later before sleep.

 The vendors begin to serve customers as early as 3 PM until 11 PM.
 It opens every day, but it gets particularly crowded on weekends.
 Prepare cash since that’s how the transaction is carried here.
 Parking is Rp3.000 for motorcycles.
 On average, a plate of dishes costs around Rp20.000 (USD 1,5).

 |Every day||15:00 – 23:00|

-The parking space is the street side in front of the market.
+The parking space is on the street side in front of the market.
 The parking takes some space from the street.
 So out of consideration, try not to bring cars here since it will affect the traffic.

-There are plenty of ATMs nearby just in case visitors running out of cash.
+There are plenty of ATMs nearby just in case visitors run out of cash.
 Since it’s a traditional market, expect no facilities such as air conditioners – it can be hot and humid sometimes.